pbu88/cuba-tech-slack-bot/README.md

     cpanm --installdeps .   # install the dependencies prove -l -r             # run the tests

+    cp sample-config.json config.json  # you need a config.json file. change the values inside

 In order to run it, you will need change the values `config.json` file on the root directory with the actual values you want.
 The most important one is the `token` inside the `bot` section.
 It's needed to connect to a real Slack chat.